Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/sending-cohorts.md

 ---
-title: Receiving Cohorts from Amplitude
+title: Send Amplitude Behavioral Cohorts to Other Platforms
-description:
+description: Amplitude can sync behavioral cohorts to other partner platforms through a series of REST API calls.
 ---

 With Amplitude, users who take similar actions in a product can be grouped into Behavioral cohorts, such as those who downloaded a song in a music app or added an item to a cart.
 Behavioral cohorts can also be defined as customers that don’t take a specific action, such as those who downloaded an app but never took the next step of signing up for a subscription.

-Amplitude can sync these Cohorts to other partner platforms through a series of REST API calls.
+Amplitude can sync these cohorts to other partner platforms through a series of REST API calls.
 Amplitude is able to create and update lists of cohort memberships (list-based) or set a user property or trait (property-based) in the Partner's platform.

 ## Authentication